oli-roboter/tests-and-exercises/yobota/README.md

 TABLE

-- Table sorting works (by DOB, Industr and Salary)
+- Table sorting works (by DOB, Industry and Salary)
 - Filtering also works. (by firts and last names) I haven't added autocomplete as the table filters as you type.
 Would have used: https://material-ui.com/components/autocomplete/
 - For the table inline editing I would have used a library called React-Grid.
 The link to their editing feature is: https://devexpress.github.io/devextreme-reactive/react/grid/docs/guides/editing/